big47/e2m3u2bouquet/README.md

 optional arguments:
-  -h, --help            show this help message and exit -i, --iptvtypes       Treat all stream references as IPTV stream type.
-                        (required for some enigma boxes) -sttv STTV, --streamtype_tv STTV
+  -h, --help            show this help message and exit -sttv STTV, --streamtype_tv STTV
                         Stream type for TV (e.g. 1, 4097, 5001 or 5002)
                         overrides iptvtypes